bucketplus/ca-control-api-nodejs/Readme.md

 Standard Container Services import, export, modify, or analyze cloud-based objects.
 Standard Container Services must:
 1. Contain a valid Dockerfile
-2. Accept a "bucket path" input, output, or both.
 3. Contain a valid manifest.json file.
 4. Use the Control API to send progress updates.

 # Dockerfile
 Each Standard Container Service must include a Dockerfile that runs one job to completion, then terminates.
 It should terminate as quickly as possible, and should not start a long-running service (e.g. it should not start a Node.js express server).
 It should be as light as possible.

-# Bucket Path
-Every Standard Container Service must contain either a "bucket path" input, output or both.
-A "bucket path" is a fully defined reference to an entire bucket, a single folder within a bucket, or a single object within a bucket, together with the credentials needed to read/write to that path.
-Bucket Paths are defined via Environment Variables (see below).

 # Manifest
 Each Standard Container Service must include a `manifest.json` file that includes: